Maurits825/factorio-microcontroller/README.md

 ## Overview
 ![factorio microcontroller](img/factorio-cpu.png)
-Screenshot of the microntroller showing each part.
+Screenshot of the microcontroller showing each part.

 ## Getting Started